Paid Plans vs Pay As You Go

 - Lower per-query cost.
 Subscription plans include a large query allowance, and even excess query rates are lower than PAYG rates.
 The more traffic you have, the more you save.

 - Higher limits.
-Subscription plans offer more zones, more records per zone, and higher API rate limits.
-The Scale plan supports up to 250 zones and 1.5 billion queries per month.
+Subscription plans may offer more zones, more records per zone, and higher API limits depending on the current plan table.

 - Better support.
 Higher-tier plans include priority email support or dedicated support, giving you faster response times when you need help.